DuroCodes/advent-of-code/readme.md

 solutions in rust, it's memory safe and blazingly fast, btw 🦀

 ran with [`audit`](https://github.com/DuroCodes/audit) to refactor the code after initial solution

+also got #1 in the jetbrains rust leaderboard, so that's cool i think 🗣️